 The Frsky Taranis X-Lite TX has the shape of a gaming controller.
 It’s much smaller than traditional radio transmitters, the compact size means you can take it virtually anywhere.
 In this review we will check out the build quality, features, and how to set up the X-Lite for the first time.

 Further Reading: How to choose a radio transmitter?

-- 128×64 LCD Screen (same screen as the one in the Taranis Q X7)
+- 128×64 LCD Screen (same resolution but smaller than the one in the Taranis Q X7)